What Is Advance License Scheme [Complete Guide]

 There is good news from DGFT, From 01.03.2019 physical copy of Advance/EPCG Authorisations is not available for EDI ports.

-This circular is only for EDI ports Licence registration not applicable for manual ports.
+This circular is only for EDI ports Licence registration is not applicable for manual ports.

-Manual ports licence registration process shall remain as same.
+The manual ports license registration process shall remain as same.

 File No 01/94/180/275/AM19/PC-4

 Department of Commerce

 Udyog Bhawan.
 New Delhi

 Sub: Discontinuation of the physical copy of Advance /EPCG Authorisations issued from 01.03.2019 onwards, for EDI ports.